 - Reinforce resistance to peer pressure and provide your child/teen with ways to say no, i.e.“That’s not for me” or “No thanks, that stuff can be really dangerous.”

 - Set your expectations and be clear.
 Let your child/teen know where you stand on inhalant abuse and how you would feel if you found out he or she were doing it.
 Emphasize that unsafe actions and risky behavior have serious consequences.

 - Have more than one conversation about inhalant abuse: these talks shouldn’t be one and done.
 Long conversations are not needed; 60 second chats regularly will reiterate the risks and expectations to your child/teen

 - First, stay calm.
 Do not excite or argue with the abuser while they are under the influence.
 This may trigger the heart rate to increase, causing cardiac arrest.

 - If the person is unconscious or not breathing - call for help immediately.
 CPR should be administered until help arrives.

 - If the person is conscious, keep them calm and in a well-ventilated area.

 A helpful way to remember the warning signs of inhalant abuse:

 Paint or chemical stains on face or fingers

-Knowing what language children and teens use to talk about inhalant abuse can help adults and role models identify instances of inhalant abuse.
+Know what language children and teens use to talk about inhalant abuse.